initialguess/CSE534_NDN_Project/README.md

 * clone the repository: git clone https://github.com/initialguess/fabric-ndn
 * navigate to the repo directory: cd fabric-ndn
-* make the notebooks: Final-Project-Nair-Sinkinson-Womack-Yuanmake notebooks
+* make the notebooks: make notebooks
 * open the fabric-ndn notebook, follow the steps to configure your environment, the proceed with the project